daronphang/coding_resources/javascript/node_js/express_js/databases/mongo_DB/basics.md

+## Connection Pooling:
+Cache of database connections maintained so that the connections can be reused when future requests to database are required (method used to keep connections open).
+Opening database connection is an expensive operation as you have to open up network sessions, authenticate, have authorization checked, etc. Used to enhance the performance of executing commands on a database.
+Standard feature of many database driver libraries.

 ## Mongo DB:
 Manages connection pooling whereby it will ensure it provides sufficient connections for multiple simultaneous interactions with database.